bretamyers/FabricTools/CapacityAutoScale/README.md

 # Microsoft Fabric Capacity Autoscale

-A solution to automate the scaling of a capacity based on the consumption of the capacity units to stay within the bounds of a capacity and to be cost effective as possible.
+A solution to automate the scaling of a capacity based on the consumption of the capacity units to stay within the bounds of the capacity to be price optimized.
 A Fabric capacity has a concept of bursting and smoothing capacity units over a period of time.
 This works great when the workload is consistent day to day but does not handle for scenarios for unexpected or inconsitent loads.

 <br>